What options exist for investors who want to invest in biotechnology? From stocks to ETFs, there are plenty of choices.

 ETFs hold assets like stocks, commodities and bonds, and trade close to their net asset value.
 Typically, ETFs track an index.
 For biotechnology, there are several indices that can be followed, including the S&P Biotech Select Industry Index (INDEXSP:SPSIBI), the NYSEARCA Biotechnology Index (NYSE:BTK) and the NASDAQ Biotechnology Index (NASDAQ:NBI).

 The largest ETF in the biotech sector is the iShares NASDAQ Biotechnology ETF (NASDAQ:IBB).
-Started on February 5, 2001, this ETF tracks 221 holdings, with the top three weighted at over 8 percent each.
-These biotechnology companies include Celgene (NASDAQ:CELG), Gilead Sciences (NASDAQ:GILD) and Amgen (NASDAQ:AMGN).
+Started on February 5, 2001, this ETF tracks 215 holdings, with the top three weighted at over 7 percent each.
+These biotechnology companies include Amgen (NASDAQ:AMGN), Gilead Sciences (NASDAQ:GILD) and Vertex Pharmaceuticals (NASDAQ:VRTX).

-The second top biotech ETF is the SPDR S&P Biotech ETF (NYSEARCA:XBI), which launched on February 6, 2006 and tracks 121 holdings in its portfolio.
-The top three weighted companies are Array BioPharma (NASDAQ:ARRY), Mirati Therapeutics (NASDAQ:MRTX) and Exact Sciences (NASDAQ:EXAS).
+The second top biotech ETF is the SPDR S&P Biotech ETF (NYSEARCA:XBI), which launched on February 6, 2006, and tracks 123 holdings in its portfolio.
+The top three weighted companies are Invitae Corp (NASDAQ:NVTA), Biomarin Pharmaceutical (NASDAQ:BMRN) and Vertex Pharmaceuticals.

-Investors interested in the biotech market understand it’s often a slow wait when it comes to making gains, as companies rely on FDA approvals and feedback.
+Investors interested in the biotech market understand it’s often a slow wait when it comes to growth in gains, as companies rely on FDA approvals and feedback.

 In terms of the market’s future outlook, a report from Global Market Insights indicates that the biotechnology market will soar past US$775 billion by the year 2024, fueled by an increase in chronic diseases and the healthcare costs associated with those conditions.
 Innovative products within the biotechnology sector will also contribute to the revenue size.
-These areas include growing human organs, lab-grown plants and meat.
+These areas include growing human organs, plants and meat in labs.

 This is an updated version of an article first published by the Investing News Network in 2016.